-Many fungi are not dangerous.
-In fact, some are actually fun guys (get it?).
-For example, penicillin is a fungus that is a powerful antibiotic.
+Many fungi are harmless.
+For example, penicillin is a fungus that produces a powerful antibiotic.
 Yeast is a type of fungi used to make beer, bread, and wine.
+And mushrooms are just plain delicious.
+There are a handful of fungi that like to cause problems, but we try not to hang out with them.

 Bread: a better gift for that fungi lover than athlete's foot.

 Both yeast infections and thrush are caused by infection with one of 20 yeasts of the family Candida.
-For this reason it is also known as candidiasis.
+For this reason, these diseases are also known as candidiasis.
 Trust us, it is nothing like candy.

 This type of yeast is commonly present on the skin and in the mucosa, but when they overgrow they cause infectious disease.
 Overgrowth in the vagina causes itching, burning, and irregular discharge.
-Approximately 75% of women will have a vaginal infection at some point in their lives.
-Overgrowth in the mouth causes white patches or plaques to form in the mouth.
+Approximately 75% of women will have a vaginal yeast infection at some point in their lives.
+Overgrowth in the mouth causes white patches or plaques to form in the mouth called thrush.

 Parasites are totally creepy to think about.
-Think about it; they are basically something else living inside of you like an unwanted houseguest.
+They're basically a tiny creature living inside you like an unwanted houseguest.
 But hey, you already have trillions of bacteria living inside of you—what's all the fuss about?

-Parasites are often larger than a unicellular bacteria, so this probably adds to the creep-o-meter.
+Parasites are eukaryotes and are larger than a unicellular bacteria, so this probably adds to the creep-o-meter.
+They can be unicellular, like amoebas or cryptosporidium, or multicellular.
 There are rumors about tapeworms more than 20 feet long.
 Seriously.
-Below is more information about a few parasites so you can fully understand what is in your nightmares tonight.
+And believe it or not, some people infect themselves with tapeworm because it might help with a shrinking waistline.
+We'll just take a salad, minus the tapeworm larvae.
+Below is more information about a few parasites, so you can fully understand what's in your nightmares tonight.

-Unlike ringworm (which is not caused by a worm), these are all infections of soil transmitted helminths…ACTUAL WORMS.
+Unlike ringworm (which is not caused by a worm), these are all infections of soil-transmitted helminths…y'know, actual worms.
 A different species of helminth causes each infection.

 Hookworms can be contracted in soil that is contaminated with human feces.
 The tiny worms then penetrate the skin and migrate to the intestine.
 Do you have the heebie jeebies yet?
 Hookworms can cause anemia and malnutrition.
 567 million people are infected with hookworm.
 That is 1 out of every 12 people on the planet.